fommil/fpmortals/manuscript/complete.md

 A>   import shapeless._
 A> ~~~~~~~~

-There is no instance for `cnil` so it can just throw an exception as it will never be called: it's a leak in the type system
+`.cnil` will never be called for a typeclass like `Equal` with type parameters only in contravariant position, but the compiler doesn't know that so we have to provide a stub:

 {lang="text"}
 ~~~~~~~~